laissez-faire-btc/safe-redaction/BIP.md

 **What's the impact on security?
 What new attacks are possible, and can they be mitigated?**

 After the soft fork adopting this BIP, a new *Redaction Attack* becomes possible, targeting unsuspecting nodes.
-It requires a node that is willing to adopt a specific redaction, without seeing the original data, during initial block download (IBD), and 51% of the hashing power of the network.
+It requires a victim node that is willing to adopt a specific redaction, without seeing the original data, during initial block download (IBD), and the attacker must have 51% of the hashing power of the network.

 * Step 1: Maliciously modify an existing transaction (*T1*).
 * Step 2: Create an unsafe Redaction Statement, falsely claiming that T1 can safely be redacted, and that the updated hash matches the maliciously modified T1.